apache/accumulo-examples/docs/helloworld.md

     $ ./bin/runex helloworld.Insert

-On the accumulo status page at the URL below (you may need to replace 'localhost' with the name or IP of your server), you should see 50K entries
+Open the Accumulo Monitor, navigate to the `examples.hellotable` table, and verify that it shows 50K entries.
+You may need to replace `localhost` with the name or IP address of your server.

     http://localhost:9995/

-To view the entries, use the shell (run `accumulo shell -u username -p password` to access it) to scan the table:
+To view the entries, use the shell (run `accumulo shell --user root --password secret` to access it) to scan the table:

     username@instance> table examples.hellotable
     username@instance examples.hellotable> scan